AllThingsSmitty/allthingssmitty.github.io/_posts/2016-10-10-splitting-a-border-around-another-element.md

 }
 ```

 That width value corresponds to the overall width of the container element, minus the width of the logo image.
-When we apply a margin to each pseudo-class (either `margin-left` or `margin-right`, respectively), the "split" effect is created:
+When we apply a margin to each pseudo-element (either `margin-left` or `margin-right`, respectively), the "split" effect is created:

 ```css
 .split-border span::before {